tdzienniak/simpleoverlay/README.md

 Really simple overlay, without use of jQuery and such.

+__Note:__ This library in not ready yet.
+Not all features are implemented.
+When it's done, I will remove that note and add verion number.

 ###Features###
 - very simple
 - written in [VanillaJS](http://vanilla-js.com/ "VanillaJS") framework, thus, no additional libraries are required